-This craft is fast to set up and fun.
-It can be easily modified depending of the supplies you have on hand, too.
+This harvest corn mosaic craft is fast to set up and fun.
+It can be easily modified depending on the supplies you have on hand, too.
 Plus, nothing says fall like harvest corn.

+Before you begin, gather your materials.
 You will need a piece of paper (I used construction paper), self-adhesive craft foam, scissors, and a marker.
-You can use non adhesive craft foam or even construction paper.
+Alternately, you can use non-adhesive craft foam or even construction paper.
 You will just need to have some glue, too.

 Draw a shape that generally resembles an ear of corn.
 No artistic ability is needed, as you can see.
 Then draw so horizontal lines inside the ear of corn.